erwinx1994/DigitalWallet/readme.md

     start_backend_services.bat

+This is also a script that allows you to shutdown all backend services easily.

+    shutdown_all.bat

 ## Unit tests

 The unit tests were not written to achieve 100% code coverage.
 They were written to test that the core functionality of each backend module works.